There are so many superlatives I want to tell about in our next 17 days:

 A Cog train climbs up the mountain to the Monastery where the combination of panoramas and weird rock formations was magical.

 Christian hermits inhabited this location for its beauty and isolation since the 6th century.
 A Benedictine monastery was founded here in 1025.
 Today, it is a site of pilgrimage for the many who wait in line to touch the orb held by the statue called the Black Madonna (La Morenta) to receive her healing blessings.
 We walked and relished the scenery.
 There is another funicular lift to the top of the ridge.
-We must go back again to do that.
+We saved that for the next time we come.
+Nest stop: Vilanova i la Geltrú

 We arrived amid post-Carnival chaos.
 On “Fat Tuesday,” there was the traditional huge food fight: the throwing about of lots of the local specialty food, sticky meringue.
 Doesn’t that sound very fun and very messy?
-Even Tomàs (the statue man) was put to work cleaning up by athletic pranksters who gave him a bucket and trash.
-Carnival decorations were still in place overhead on the main pedestrian street.

 An easy walk to the beach takes you past the working port full of a great variety of boats, especially fishing boats.
 There is a large paved area reserved for drying and repairing of nets.